Rahila Gupta writing in the Guardian said of Pandora:

 ― Lita Misir HU3A

-‘NEVER GOING TO BEAT YOU’ a collaboration between Giants Theatre and The Traveller Movement written in Summer 2016 is being developed for film and will tour GRT sites in 2018.
+‘NEVER GOING TO BEAT YOU’ a collaboration between Giants Theatre and The Traveller Movement written in Summer 2016 is being developed into a feature film.

 All the above were developed with and for Giants Theatre Co.